Isidor Gansl

 Isidor Gansl (1896 – 1938) was a Romanian football forward of Jewish origin.
 He died at age 42, after struggling with a disease that left him paralyzed.

 International career

-Isidor Gansl played one match for Romania on 26 October 1923 under coach Constantin Rădulescu in a friendly against Turkey which ended with a 2–1 victory in which Gansl scored both of Romania's goals, becoming the first player that scored a double for Romania.
+Isidor Gansl played one match for Romania on 26 October 1923 under coach Constantin Rădulescu in a friendly against Turkey which ended with a 2–2 draw in which Gansl scored both of Romania's goals, becoming the first player that scored a double for Romania.